Basement thriller Inheritance flips the tables on power and punishment. So why is it such a woman-proofed world?

 But if this suggests a simple hierarchy of men over women, it’s not so clear cut.
 Inequality comes with consequences.

-The implied message is that men are beasts who must be controlled by the leash, like Morgan.
-Off the leash, they can’t be trusted.
-See Archer’s playboy antics – women, poker and murder.
+Like The Silence of the Lambs, the implied message is that men are beasts who must be controlled by the leash, like Morgan.
+Off the leash, they can’t be trusted: see Archer’s playboy antics with women, poker and murder.
 And, of course, as soon as Morgan is unchained, he reverts to his true, psychopathic nature.

 Far from being masters of the universe, Inheritance keeps men trapped by their supposedly animal nature.
 They’re incapable of being kind, loyal, loving or truthful.